Ozone depletion: Compounds in the atmosphere

-CFCs and related compounds in the atmosphere
+CFCs and related compounds

 Chlorofluorocarbons (CFCs) and other halogenated ozone-depleting substances (ODS) are mainly responsible for man-made chemical ozone depletion.
 The total amount of effective halogens (chlorine and bromine) in the stratosphere can be calculated and are known as the equivalent effective stratospheric chlorine (EESC).

-CFCs as refrigerants were invented by Thomas Midgley, Jr. in the 1930s.
+CFCs as refrigerants were invented by Thomas Midgley Jr. in the 1930s.
 They were used in air conditioning and cooling units, as aerosol spray propellants prior to the 1970s, and in the cleaning processes of delicate electronic equipment.
 They also occur as by-products of some chemical processes.
 No significant natural sources have ever been identified for these compounds—their presence in the atmosphere is due almost entirely to human manufacture.
 As mentioned above, when such ozone-depleting chemicals reach the stratosphere, they are dissociated by ultraviolet light to release chlorine atoms.
 The chlorine atoms act as a catalyst, and each can break down tens of thousands of ozone molecules before being removed from the stratosphere.
 Given the longevity of CFC molecules, recovery times are measured in decades.
 It is calculated that a CFC molecule takes an average of about five to seven years to go from the ground level up to the upper atmosphere, and it can stay there for about a century, destroying up to one hundred thousand ozone molecules during that time.

 1,1,1-Trichloro-2,2,2-trifluoroethane, also known as CFC-113a, is one of four man-made chemicals newly discovered in the atmosphere by a team at the University of East Anglia.
 CFC-113a is the only known CFC whose abundance in the atmosphere is still growing.
 Its source remains a mystery, but illegal manufacturing is suspected by some.
 CFC-113a seems to have been accumulating unabated since 1960.
 Between 2012 and 2017, concentrations of the gas jumped by 40 percent.

 A study by an international team of researchers published in Nature found that since 2013 emissions that are predominately from north-eastern China have released large quantities of the banned chemical Chlorofluorocarbon-11 (CFC-11) into the atmosphere.
 Scientists estimate that without action, these CFC-11 emissions will delay the recovery of the planet's ozone hole by a decade.

+Aluminum oxide

+Satellites burning up upon re-entry into Earth's atmosphere produce aluminum oxide (Al2O3) nanoparticles that endure in the atmosphere for decades.
+Estimates for 2022 alone were ~17 metric tons (~30 kg of nanoparticles per ~250 kg satellite).
+Increasing populations of satellite constellations can eventually lead to significant ozone depletion.

+Very short-lived substances (VSLS)

+"Very short-lived substances" are a class of ozone-depleting chemicals, allowed by the Montreal Protocol, that degrade in under 6 months.
+90% are naturally produced, for example bromine-based chemicals generated by seaweed and phytoplankton, but 10% are manmade, for example dichloromethane.